Hue-Jhan/433mhz-Jammer/README.md

 # 433mhz-Jammer
-433Mhz Jammer using arduino and rf Module, with oled display and menu with options.
+433Mhz Jammer using arduino nano and rf Module, with oled display, potentiometer and menu with options.

 # 🔋 Parts & Robotics